apache/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows
        CONFIG_CXX_NEWLONG=n                    : size_t is unsigned int (maybe?)

-    3. In addition to the the kernel mode build, this NxWM configuration differences from the nxwm configuration in that:
+    3. In addition to the protected mode build, this NxWM configuration differences from the nxwm configuration in that:

        a.
 Networking is disabled.
-There are issues with some of the network- related NSH commands and with Telnet in the kernel build (see the top-level TODO file).
+There are issues with some of the network- related NSH commands and with Telnet in the protected build (see the top-level TODO file).
 Without these NSH commands, there is no use for networking in this configuration.